 Will I have a big scar on my stomach after my tubal ligation reversal?

 No. Because we use a minilaparotomy technique to do your tubal reversal, the incision is about as wide as a playing card.
-For most patients, the incision is just above the pubic hair line.
-If you have had a previous cesarean section we will probably use the middle portion of it for your tubal reversal.
+For most patients, the incision is just above the pubic hairline.
+If you have had a previous cesarean section, we will probably use part of it for your tubal reversal.

 One advantage of using head mounted loupes, magnifying devices, the incision in your lower abdomen can be smaller and a smaller incision means less pain after your tubal ligation reversal and a smaller scar.

 If you ask around, you will find those that say a microscope is better for tubal reversal, but I don’t think that’s true.
-The microscope does not move with the surgeon’s head so the incision in your abdomen has to be wider to let the surgeon doing the tubal reversal can see what he or she is doing and that means more pain after your tubal reversal, sometimes a hospital stay and always a wider scar.
+The microscope does not move with the surgeon’s head so the incision in your abdomen has to be wider to let the surgeon see what he or she is doing.
+That means more pain after your tubal reversal, a wider scar, and sometimes a hospital stay.
 Not everyone can use loupes because you have to hold your head very still for a long time.
 Those that can, do.

-One little thing that we do, we feel helps a lot with the final appearance of the scar.
+We feel that one little thing we do helps a lot with the final appearance of the scar.
 We bury the suture that holds the skin together under the skin.
 There are no clips to remove or sutures to cut out after your reversal.

-After your tubal ligation reversal, before you go home, we will tell you the things you need to do to take care of your incision and minimize your scar.
-The fact that we do not use self retaining retractors, we feel, minimizes adhesions under the skin and discomfort in the scar after our tubal reversals.
+Before you go home, we will tell you the things you need to do to take care of your incision and minimize your scar.
+The fact that we do not use self-retaining retractors, we feel, minimizes adhesions under the skin and discomfort in the scar after our tubal reversals.
 No one really knows, but gentle and minimally invasive surgical technique probably does more to improve comfort and scar appearance than anything else.

 You mention dye testing of the fallopian tubes.
 Why is that important?

-As soon as you are asleep we put a tiny tube in your uterus so that we can force dye through your tubes to make sure that they are open at the end of your surgery.
-This is done before your tummy is closed and you wake up.
-If the dye does not come out of the end of the tube we know that we need to take them apart and redo them.
+As soon as you are asleep, we put a tiny tube in your uterus so we can force dye through your tubes to make sure they are open at the end of your surgery.
+This is done before your tummy is closed.
+If the dye does not come out of the end of the tube, we know that we need to take them apart and redo them.

 Some people say they don’t need to do this step.
 It’s expensive and time-consuming.
 I have done a lot of tubal reversals and from time to time I find a tube that I thought was perfect needs to be taken back apart and done over.

-Sometimes we find a tube that is a little open but not open enough.
+Sometimes we find a tube that is a little open but not quite enough.
 The dye comes out but not fast enough.
 These need to be redone.